Cheltenham suburb profile

 Cheltenham rental market trends

-The rental market in Cheltenham has experienced moderate growth, with house rents increasing 7.7% over the past year to $700 per week, while unit rents have risen 5.8% to $550 per week.
-With its appealing lifestyle and proximity to key amenities, Cheltenham continues to attract both renters and investors seeking stable returns in a well-connected suburb.
+The rental market in Cheltenham has experienced moderate growth, with house rents increasing by 4.5% over the past year to $700 per week, while unit rents have risen by 4.8% to $550 per week.
+This steady growth reflects the suburb's appeal, offering a balanced lifestyle with access to amenities and transport, making it an attractive option for both renters and investors.

 Suburbs near Cheltenham